Top 10 Birds of Sierra Norte of Seville

 ⑧ Iberian Green Woodpecker: The Iberian Green Woodpecker, formerly considered conespecific with the Eurasian Green Woodpecker, is endemic of the Iberian peninsula.
 Although in some areas they are shy, the high density in Sierra Norte of Seville give us the chance of hear and observe them easily.

 ⑨ White-rumped Swift: The White-rumped Swift is and African bird, first recorded in Spain in 1964.
-Now still as a located and scarce bird in southwestern Spain, with probably less than 200 pairs in all the country.
+It stills a located and scarce bird in southwestern Spain, with probably less than 200 pairs in all the country.
 In Sierra Norte are known a small number of localities with regular presence all summers.

-⑩ Little Swift: The Little Swift is another African (and Asiatic) swift, even more recent colonizer of Spain than the White-rumped Swift.
+⑩ Little Swift: The Little Swift is another African (and Asian) swift, and even a more recent colonizer of Spain than the White-rumped Swift.
 The first one in Spain was recorded in 1981.
 Nowadays, apart from the coast of Cádiz, Sierra Norte of Seville is one of the only Spanish localities with regular presence.